worldforge/worldforge/apps/cyphesis/README.md

 ## Using standard malloc memory allocator in Python

-During development it can sometimes be good to use the standard "malloc" memory allocator rather than the Python specific allocator.
+During development, it can sometimes be good to use the standard "malloc" memory allocator rather than the Python specific allocator.
 For example if you want to profile memory usage.
 This can be enabled by setting the environment variable "PYTHONMALLOC" to something (doesn't matter what).
 Upon startup Cyphesis will then use malloc, and write a line about this to the log.